juristr/juristr.github.com/_posts/2015-11-03-rest-api-design.md

 > If the API consumers are expected to directly manipulate the low level resources (using fine grained APIs), like CRUD, there will be two big outcomes: Firstly, the API consumer to API provider interactions will be very chatty.
 Secondly, business logic will start spilling over to the API consumer.

-We have to make sure, API clients **cannot leave the data in an inconsistent state**.
+Good point.
+As they also mention, the API provider has to make sure that API clients **cannot leave the data in an inconsistent state**.

 > For example, the blogging application might have a business logic that says that attaching tags on the content is mandatory or that picture tags can be added only when the post has a picture,...

-When you have a "chatty" API, the client would have to make sure that he first calls the update/creation of the POST followed by the attachment of a tag.
-But what about when the client doesn't?
+In a "chatty" API scenario the client would have to

+1. `POST /posts` to create a new blog post.
+1. `POST /posts/{id}/tags` with the proper tag in the request body (or similar)

+But what about when the client doesn't do the 2nd call?
 What about when failures occur between the first and second call?

 > In this situation, there should be a very clear agreement on what the API consumer is expected to do?
 Can the API consumer retry?
 If not, who will clean up the data?

 This is very difficult to handle.
 Also consumers may be unknown!

 > Essentially, the low level CRUD oriented approach puts the business logic in the client code creating tight coupling between the client (API consumer) and services (API) it shouldn't care about, and it loses the user intent by decomposing it in the client.
-Anytime the business logic changes, all your API consumers have to change the code and redeploy the system.
+Anytime the business logic changes, all your API consumers have to change the code and redeploy the system. [...]
+>

-Coarse grained APIs tend to keep the business logic on the API provider side, which is usually the desired approach.
+> In the case of coarse grained APIs, The business logic remains with the API provider side thus reducing the data inconsistency issues discussed earlier.

 But keep in mind the negative side effects of a too coarse grained API.
 There has to be a balance.

 > Note: When we talk about preventing business logic migration, we are talking about the control flow business logic (for example, making all the required API requests in correct sequence) and not the functional business logic (for example, tax calculation).

 ## Coarse grained aggregate resources for business processes

 > How can we reconcile coarse grained interfaces that speak the language of a business capability with HTTP verbs against named resources? [...]
 And how do we avoid the low-level, CRUD-like, nature of service interaction, and speak a language more aligned with business terms? [...]
+>
 > Business capabilities / processes can neatly fit the definition of resources.
 In other words, for complex business processes spanning multiple resources, **we can consider the business process as a resource itself**.

 Another important thing...